 For my full Mexico City packing list, check out my Mexico City packing guide.

-What is the best time to visit Mexico City?
+What is the best time to visit Mexico City for the weather?

 As a general rule, the dry season (November-May) is the best time to visit Mexico City.
 If you visit at the beginning of November, you may still arrive during the rainy season, but you’ll have the chance to experience Day of the Dead.